Short Annapurna Base Camp Trek - ABC 5 Days

 • Magnificent glimpses of Mt.
 Annapurna I, III, Annapurna South, Machhapuchhre, Hiunchuli, Gangapurna, and more.

-• Awe-striking landscapes of Annapurna Conservation Area spanning from lower farmlands at Pokhara and Nayapul to the rugged yet aesthetic terrain of Annapurna Base Camp.
+• Awe-striking landscapes of Annapurna Conservation Area span from lower farmlands at Pokhara and Nayapul to the rugged yet aesthetic terrain of Annapurna Base Camp.

 • The Annapurna Sanctuary is home to 27 different plant species and more than 100 mammal species.